|Member Guidelines & Code of Conduct|

 5. Disruption and instigation.
 Do not engage in any disruptive activities on any forum, such as off-topic postings or comments, or statements that might incite other members to violate these guidelines or participate in questionable activities.
 Refrain from "trolling", i.e. posting topics or opinions that are designed to provoke a negative response from members.
 Refrain from using offensive language.
 If you have any doubts about whether a particular statement might be considered offensive by other members, do not post it.
 Do not use profanity.
 Treat others as you would expect them to treat you.
 Personal attacks or any type of "flaming" of other community members will not be tolerated.
 Refrain from personal attacks and use constructive criticism not destructive criticism.
 Members must comply with generally accepted business e-mail etiquette.

 6. Identity and honesty.
 Do not falsely impersonate anyone.
 Do not misrepresent the source of anything you say or post.
 When posting, do so on your own behalf (or a loved one) rather than any other party.
-Represent your own interests as a patient.
+Represent your own interests as a patient, but DO NOT register with your name or ANY identifying information about yourself.
+We will NOT delete your profile, posts or information you post online.
+Be smart about what you share on this site and any other internet site.

 7. High Maintenance Members.
 Any member who requires an extraordinary amount of administrative time or resources from the moderators may lose some or all forum privileges.
 High maintenance can be defined as causing, creating, or adding excessive difficulties to members or moderators.